Documentation

 The raincoat evidence is downstream: T ≤ A (-2 ≤ -1).

-Tense-modal evidential parallel: both Cumming's nonfuture constraint and VF&G's kernelMust presupposition hold simultaneously for the same scenario.
-The raincoat evidence is downstream (T ≤ A) AND the kernel doesn't settle isRaining.
+Both Cumming's nonfuture constraint and VF&G's kernelMust presupposition hold simultaneously for the same scenario: the raincoat evidence is downstream (T ≤ A) and the kernel does not settle isRaining.

 theorem Cumming2026.direct_evidence_blocks_both :

-Direct evidence blocks both: when evidence is direct, the kernel settles the prejacent → kernelMust is undefined and downstream is trivially satisfied (T = A).
-Speaker uses bare assertion, not must.
+When evidence is direct, the kernel settles the prejacent — kernelMust is undefined — and downstream is trivially satisfied (T = A); the speaker uses bare assertion, not must.

 Strong assertions (ego + direct) correspond to settling kernels.
 When the speaker has privileged access AND direct evidence, the kernel settles the prejacent — 'must' is infelicitous, bare assertion is used.